top of page

 "The Book of Fallen Angels" by Michael Howard: This remarkable work explores the darker side of folkloric tradition, providing an intimate understanding of fallen angels and their cultural significance.

 "Modern Wicca: A History From Gerald Gardner to the Present" by Michael Howard: A comprehensive historical overview of the evolution of Wicca, from its inception to its current state.
-Howard's profound understanding of the subject is evident in his exploration of the different branches of Wicca and their practices.
+Howard's profound understanding of the subject is evident in his exploration of the different branches of Wicca and their practices. this

 bottom of page